Drug Driving Test UK

 The UK government brought new legislation into effect on 2nd March 2015 which allows the police to perform roadside drug testing using a roadside oral saliva drug testing kits or 'drugalyser' called Drugwipe.

-Which drugs are tested for on roadside drug test?
+Which drugs are tested for on UK police roadside drug test?

-The drugs that may be tested for under the new law include Cannabis, Cocaine, Ecstasy and Ketamine & Benzodiazepines, Methadone, Morphine or opiates.
+The drugs that may be tested for under the drug driving law include:

-Are prescription drugs covered under the new roadside drug test?
+Are prescription drugs covered under the roadside drug test?

-The following prescription drugs will also be covered under the new rules: Benzodiazepines including Clonazepam, Diazepam, Flunitrazepam (also known as Rohypnol), Lorazepam, Oxazepam and Temazepam
+The following prescription drugs known as Benzodiazepines will also be covered under the new rules:

 The ALLTEST 6 Drug Saliva Drug Testing Kit DSD-867 MTD screens for the following drugs: Cannabis, Cocaine, Opiates, Amphetamine, Methadone, Benzodiazepine and is a good choice if you wish to screen for the drugs tested for on the UK police roadside drug test.